huaweicloud/terraform-provider-huaweicloud/website/docs/r/gaussdb_cassandra_instance.html.markdown

 * `password` - (Required) Specifies the database password.
 The value must be 8 to 32 characters in length, including uppercase and lowercase letters, digits, and special characters, such as ~!@#%^*-_=+?
+  Changing this parameter will create a new resource.

   You are advised to enter a strong password to improve security, preventing security risks such as brute force cracking.